dashkite/quark/README.md

 _Combinators for generating CSS_

-The goal to be able to encapsulate, change, and reuse CSS arguably remains aspirational.
-Preprocessors, scoped CSS, atomic CSS, and CSS in JS are among the many ways the developer community has tried to address these requirements.
+Preprocessors, scoped CSS, atomic CSS, and CSS in JS are among the many ways developers and designers have tried to encapsulate, reuse, and manage CSS.
 Quark represents a new approach: encapsulating CSS in functions, which may then be composed into stylesheets.

 ```coffeescript
 sheet = styles pipe [